Eleanor of Toledo: Personality and appearance

 Contemporary accounts of Eleanor give a different picture than her cold, stern portraits might lead people to assume.
 Much like her husband, the Duchess was realistic, practical, and determined, quietly but surely making important actions.
-Though she was sick much of her adult life, Eleanor was considered very charming, loved to gamble and was a devoted traveler, moving endlessly throughout her palazzi and villas.
+Though Eleanor was sick for much of her adult life, suffering from a "chronic cough" and recurring fever, she was considered very charming, loved to gamble and was a devoted traveler, moving endlessly throughout her palazzi and villas.

-Although she didn't support the Spaniards gaining control of Florence, Eleanor showed pride in her birthplace and preferred to write in Spanish than Italian, which sometimes causes communication problems in letters with her husband.
+Although she didn't support the Spaniards gaining control of Florence, Eleanor showed pride in her birthplace and preferred to write in Spanish than Italian, which would sometimes cause communication problems in letters with her husband.
 Jesuits sent Spanish priests to negotiate with the Duchess, as "she doesn't wish to speak with any of our men who isn't Spanish."

 Eleanor was remembered for her majestic facial features shown in portraits.
 She was very fashion-conscious and continually employed both gold and silver weavers for her clothes.
 On the other hand, this may not have been done out of simple vanity.
-Twenty-first century forensic examinations revealed she had a significant calcium deficiency, a consequence of many and frequent pregnancies.
+Twenty-first century forensic examinations revealed she had a significant calcium deficiency, a consequence of constant pregnancies.
 This medical condition may have caused her much ill health, dental pain, and a poor overall appearance.

 Death

 40-year-old Eleanor and two of her sons, 19-year-old Giovanni and 15-year-old Garzia, got sick from malaria while travelling to Pisa in 1562.
 Her sons died before her and within weeks of each other.
 Weakened by her pulmonary tuberculosis, Eleanor died after on 17 December, in the presence of her disconsolate husband and a Jesuit confessor.
-Her funeral was held in 28 December, before she was buried in the Medici crypts in the Basilica of San Lorenzo.
+Her funeral was held on 28 December, before she was buried in the Medici crypts in the Basilica of San Lorenzo.

 For centuries after her death, the myth pervaded that Garzia had murdered his brother Giovanni following a dispute in 1562.
 Cosimo was said to then have murdered Garzia with his own sword and the distraught Eleanor died a week later from grief.
 The truth, proven by modern-day exhumations and forensic science, was that Eleanor and her sons, as the Medici family had always claimed, died together from malaria.